-Images should be performed including FAF, SD-OCT, OCT-A (select sites), endothelial cell count (select sites), and NIR and sent to the reading center for evaluation.
+Imaging should be performed including FAF, SD-OCT, OCT-A (select sites), endothelial cell count (select sites) and NIR and sent to the reading center for evaluation.

-Study drug or sham injection should be performed by the unmasked physician as described in the MOP and the study eye should be monitored post injection as outlined in Section 9.15.
-A follow-up phone call should be scheduled with the subject $4 \pm 2$ days after randomization Day 1 to assess for any AEs.
+Study drug or sham injection should be performed by the unmasked physician as described in the manual of procedures and the study eye should be monitored post injection as outlined in Section 9.16.
+A follow-up phone call should be scheduled with the subject 4 ± 2 days after randomization Day 1 to assess for any AEs.